Parents: Talk to Your College Kids About Underage Drinking

 • 696,000 assaults by another student who has been drinking

-In addition, about 1 in 4 college students report that drinking—and especially binge drinking—has hurt them academically.
+In addition, about 1 in 4 college students report that drinking alcohol—and especially binge drinking—has hurt them academically.
 They've missed class, done poorly on exams and papers, and received low grades as a result of misusing alcohol.

-The good news: You still have considerable influence over your child's choices, even into the college years.
+The good news is, you still have considerable influence over your young adult's choices, even into the college years.
 Studies suggest that students who choose not to drink often make that choice because their parents talked with them about the dangers of drinking.
 Here are a few ideas to approach the conversation:

 How do you talk to your kids about sensitive issues such a drinking?
-Tell us in the comments.
+Tell us on Facebook.
+And while you're here, check out our other articles on healthy living.
+For information on our medical and dental plans, visit selecthealth.org/plans.

 Sources: National Institute on Alcohol Abuse and Alcoholism; Substance Abuse and Mental Health Services Administration